| Introduction It is not by accident that the topics in this unit are grouped

 should take advantage of these offers - if only to use the

+illustrations, update data and for display purposes.
 Certain broadcasts can be of value, for example, speeches

 on historic occasions, budget speeches, radio plays and debates